-To investigate if LPM's performance varied across categories, we analyzed its application with Llama-8B, Mistral-7B, and OLMo-7B instruct models on the WildGuardMix dataset, specifically focusing on categories related to harmful content.
-Our analysis revealed particular harmfulness categories where LPM exhibited higher error rates~(see \Cref{tab:error_per_category}).
+To investigate if \ours{}'s performance varied across categories, we analyzed its application with Llama-8B, Mistral-7B, Qwen3-8B, and OLMo-7B instruct models on the WildGuardMix dataset, specifically focusing on categories related to harmful content.
+Our analysis revealed particular harmfulness categories where \ours{} exhibited higher error rates~(see \Cref{tab:error_per_category}).
 Interestingly, these categories often involved subtle forms of harmfulness, a task notoriously difficult even for human annotators due to subjective interpretations and a lack of clear consensus (see~\Cref{tab:wg_examples} for examples).